Poland: Fashion and design

 Several Polish designers and stylists left a legacy of beauty inventions and cosmetics; including Helena Rubinstein and Maksymilian Faktorowicz, who created a line of cosmetics company in California known as Max Factor and formulated the term "make-up" which is now widely used as an alternative for describing cosmetics.
 Faktorowicz is also credited with inventing modern eyelash extensions.
 As of 2020, Poland possesses the sixth-largest cosmetic market in Europe.
 Inglot Cosmetics is the country's largest beauty products manufacturer, and the retail store Reserved is the country's most successful clothing store chain.

-Historically, fashion has been an important aspect of Poland's national consciousness or cultural manifestation, and the country developed its own style known as Sarmatism at the turn of the 17th century.
-The national dress and etiquette of Poland also reached the court at Versailles, where French dresses inspired by Polish garments included robe à la polonaise and the witzchoura.
-The scope of influence also entailed furniture; rococo Polish beds with canopies became fashionable in French châteaus.
+Historically, fashion has been an important aspect of Poland's national consciousness or cultural manifestation, beginning with the poulaine pointed footwear in the 14th century, to developing an endemic style known as Sarmatism at the turn of the 17th century.
+The national dress and etiquette of Poland reached the court at Versailles, where French dresses inspired by Polish garments included robe à la polonaise and the witzchoura.
+The scope of influence also entailed furniture; rococo Polish beds with canopies became fashionable in châteaus.
 Sarmatism eventually faded in the wake of the 18th century.